Skip to Main Content

 Structure: Introduction

-The introduction of an essay is very important because it establishes the purpose and scope of the essay - what problem is the essay addressing and what specific aspects of the problem will be examined?
+The introduction of an essay is very important because it establishes the purpose and scope of the essay.
+What problem is the essay is addressing and what specific aspects of the problem will be examined?
 It should act as a guide to the reader, indicating that you will be taking them on a planned and orderly journey.
 The introduction may include the following elements:

 1. Establish the issue that the essay addresses and why it is interesting or significant